rafanog/emberjs-hello-world-1/README.md

-# Q
+# Ember "Hello World"

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a simple example of the use of Ember.js V1 for test purpouses

 ## Prerequisites